jpalardy/jpalardy.github.io/_posts/2015-12-14-best-books-i-read-2015.markdown

 <img class="book-cover" src="{{site.url}}/assets/best-books-2015/0199678111.jpg" alt="Superintelligence" />

-This was a recommendation from [CGP Grey](http://www.hellointernet.fm/podcast/52) and I started out as a skeptic.
-This sounds like Skynet, and I've already watched that movie. (and others worse)
+This was a recommendation from [CGP Grey](http://www.hellointernet.fm/podcast/52), and I started out as a skeptic.
+It sounds like Skynet, and I've already watched that movie. (and others worse)

 However, most people in the field believe that we will be able to design a machine with human-level intelligence -- the real question is one of timeline: